CLSherrod/clsherrod.github.io/_posts/2008-07-21-are-you-too-big-to-be-an-entrepreneur.md

 date: 2008-07-21
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/are-you-too-big-to-be-an-entrepreneur/"
+permalink: /are-you-too-big-to-be-an-entrepreneur/
 ---
 I watched the move Big a few months ago with the family.
 I hadn't seen it since it came out in the theaters.